-Ski area is much improved since we last visited.
-The few new 6 pack chair lifts have made a massive difference to fluidity and ease of access to various parts of ski area.
-Snow was very good apart from the very bottom ('Easy' Black Luc Alphand slope in particular) which got slushy in afternoon (nothing unusual).
+We spent a whole week in Serre Chevalier, Chantemerle at the beginning of March, and the ski area has much improved since we last visited.
+The 6-pack chair lifts have made a massive difference to fluidity and ease of access to various parts of the ski area.
+The snow was very good, apart from the very bottom ('Easy' Black Luc Alphand slope in particular) which got slushy in the afternoon (nothing unusual).
 They have a fair number of snow cannons and all the lower slopes were kept exclusively through artificial snow.
-Best snow/runs were towards top of Monetier so larger Grand Serre Che lift pass is a must for anyone above low intermediate level.
-Briancon side was pretty awful so bet avoid unless there is a lot more snowfall (Prorel chair lift leading from Chantemerle side to top of Briancon has two excellent slopes though).
+The best snow/runs were towards the top of Monetier, so a larger Grand Serre Che lift pass was a must for anyone above the low intermediate level.

-Nursery is right by slopes/main lift and well managed (had a little one there and they speak English).
+We had three children with us (two of whom were at the ESF ski school) and one two year old at nursery and we all really had a great time.
+The nursery is right by slopes/main lift and well-managed (had a little one there and they speak English).
 It has direct access to the ski kindergarten so kiddies over 3 can do a mixture of both.

-Restaurants and shops very close by including the excellent Le Petit Chalet restaurant which is 50m from residence.
-Le Tryptique by main lift is good too so is Le Loup Blanc by the slopes.
+There are restaurants and shops very close by including the excellent Le Petit Chalet restaurant which is 50m from residence.
+Le Tryptique (by main lift) is good too - so is Le Loup Blanc by the slopes.